Husband/1st child/2nd child: "What's for dinner?"

 Garam Masala Nectarines

-2 tablespoons virgin coconut oil or softened unsalted butter
+1 1/2 tablespoons solid virgin coconut oil or slightly softened unsalted butter

 2 tablespoons (packed and mounded) light brown sugar

 2 tablespoon roasted salted almonds, chopped fine

 Vanilla yogurt, ice cream or whipped cream (optional)

 1. Preheat oven to 375º

 2. Split nectarines and remove pits.
 Place in oven proof dish.